Grimoire of Armadel

 The Grimoire of Armadel (original title: Liber Armadel seu totius cabalae perfectissima brevissima et infallabilis scientia tam speculativa quam practiqua) is a minor 17th-century French Christian grimoire kept in the Bibliothèque de l'Arsenal in Paris.
-It was translated into English by S.L.
-MacGregor Mathers, and first published in 1980 after his death.
+It was translated into English by S. L. MacGregor Mathers, and first published in 1980 after his death.

-It should not be confused with British Library manuscript Lans.
-1202 as "The Key of King Solomon by Armadel; Book 4: The Spirits which govern under the Orders of the sovereign Creator" (Clavicules du Roi Salomon, Par Armadel.
+It should not be confused with British Library manuscript Lansdowne MS 1202, Les Vrais Clavicules du Roi Salomon, Par Armadel.
 Livre Quatrieme.
-Des Esprits qui gouvernent sous les Ordres du Souverain Createur).
+Des Esprits qui gouvernent sous les Ordres du Souverain Createur (in English: The Key of King Solomon by Armadel.
+Book 4.
+The Spirits which govern under the Orders of the Sovereign Creator).